Post–civil rights era in African-American history: 1965–1970

 On February 21, 1965, Malcolm X, an African-American rights activist with national and international prominence, was shot and killed in New York City.

 1966 was the last year of publication of The Negro Motorist Green Book, informally known as "The Green Book".
-It provided advice to African-American travelers, during years of legal segregation and overt discrimination, about places where they could stay, get gas, and eat while traveling cross-country.
-For example, in 1956 only three New Hampshire motels served African Americans, and most motels and hotels in the South were segregated.
+The book provided advice to African-American travelers, during years of legal segregation and overt discrimination, about places where they could stay, get gas, and eat while traveling cross-country.
+For example, in 1956 only three New Hampshire motels served African Americans, and most motels and hotels in the South discriminated by race.
 After the passage of the Civil Rights Act of 1964, the Green Book largely became obsolete.

-The African-American cultural holiday Kwanzaa was first celebrated in 1966–1967.
+In 1966–1967, the African-American cultural holiday Kwanzaa was first celebrated.
 Kwanzaa was founded by Maulana Karenga as a Pan-Africanist cultural and racial-identity event, as an alternative to cultural events of the dominant society such as Christmas and Hanukkah.

-The April 1968 assassination of Martin Luther King Jr. led to protests and riots in multiple U.S. cities, primarily in black-majority communities.
+The April 1968 assassination of Martin Luther King Jr. led to protests and riots in multiple U.S. cities, primarily in Black-majority communities.
 Beginning in 1971, Martin Luther King Jr. Day was established as a holiday in numerous cities and states.
 A U.S. federal holiday was established in King's name in 1986.
 Since his death, hundreds of streets in the U.S. have been renamed in his honour.
 King has become a national icon in the history of American liberalism and American progressivism.

+In May 1969, an armed standoff at two educational institutions in North Carolina between students and the National Guard left two people dead.
+Hundreds of students and soldiers were involved.

+On June 13, 1969, the founder of the Five-Percent Nation, Clarence 13X, was shot dead in NYC.
+The Five-Percent Nation was originally a spin-off group from the Nation of Islam.
+The Five-Percent Nation has had a significant influence upon New York based hip-hop artists in the decades since its founding.

-Fred Hampton, a prominent Black Panther activist, was murdered by police while sleeping in Chicago on December 4, 1969.
+On December 4, 1969, Fred Hampton, a prominent Black Panther activist, was murdered by police while sleeping in Chicago.